woocommerce/woocommerce-android/docs/card-reader-module.md

 * **Stripe** - Third party company we use as payments processing for In-Person Payments
 * **WCPay** - Or WooCommerce Payments is a plugin for WooCommerce (which itself is a plugin for Wordpress) that contains integrations with different payments platform including Stripe
 * **Stripe Extension/Plugin** - is another plugin for WooCommerce which can be used to accept payments using Stripe Payment Gateway.
-* **Card Reader** - At the moment the app supports *BBPOS Chipper 2X BT*.
-We are working on adding support for *Stripe M2* (ask Aaron to order your own reader)
+* **Card Reader** - At the moment
+1. For the  **US**, we support the  [WooCommerce In-Person Payments M2](https://href.li/?https://woocommerce.com/products/m2-card-reader/).
+2. In  **Canada**  and  **UK**, we support the  [WooCommerce In-Person Payments WisePad 3](https://href.li/?https://woocommerce.com/products/wisepad3-card-reader/).
+To Order card reader for development and testing purpose, read [this post](https://wcpayoperations.wordpress.com/2022/06/01/card-reader-ad-hoc-requests/).
 * **COD** - Cash On Delivery.
-Paying with a card is also "cash", so CPP is COD 🤷 (Cash On Delivery option can be renamed to "Pay On Delivery" on the site, but internally COD is used for both)
+Paying with a card is also "cash", so CPP is COD 🤷 (Cash On Delivery option can be renamed to "Pay On Delivery" on the site, but internally COD is used for both).
+In the app, we call it as "Pay In Person"
 * **POS** - Point Of Sale
 * **KYC** - Know Your Customer
 * **Card Present Payments (CPP) / In-Person Payments (IPP) / Card Reader Payments** - are interchangeable terms in our internal documentation and code, but only “In-Person Payments” is used in user facing features.